player-03/vertex-data/README.md

             //Allocate data representing 5 tiles.
             tileData = new VertexArray(5, MyTile);

-            //Place 5 different tiles at varying locations, each with a unique tileID. for(i in 0...5) {
+            //You can treat tileData as an array of MyTile objects... for(i in 0...5) {
-                //You can treat tileData as an array of MyTile objects... tileData[i].position.x = i * 64;
+                tileData[i].position.x = i * 64;
                 tileData[i].position.y = i * 50;
                 tileData[i].tileID = i;